Capta1n-n9m0/AI-Search/README.md

 ## Problem
-The problem that I am going to solve is the 8-puzzle problem.
-The 8-puzzle problem is a puzzle that is played on a 3x3 grid with 8 tiles.
-The tiles are numbered from 1 to 8 and there is one empty tile.
-The goal of the puzzle is to arrange the tiles in ascending order.
-The puzzle is solved when the tiles are arranged in the following order:
+The problem I will solve is the 8-puzzle problem.
+The 8-puzzle problem is a puzzle that is played in a 3x3 grid in which there are 8 tiles.
+The tiles are numbered 1 through 8 and there is one empty tile.
+The objective of the puzzle is to place the tiles as given in the below example in an increasing order.
+The puzzle is considered solved by that tile layout:
 ```
 1 2 3
 4 5 6